SunbossRS/EasierWorkLife/README.md

-## help-git-updflow-script
+## git-commit-script

 It is only a small project to help somebody commit the project faster.

-#### Start!
+### Usage

-Download this full project and drag the scripts you like in your project root folder.
+Download the scripts you like in this project to your project.

 ![start02](./docs/start02.jpg)

-#### Usage

-For Linux / Linux-like users, double-click to open it, or locate to the project folder and type
+Linux/Linux like user just need to excute the script.(Windows user can use WSL or GitBash)

 ```bash
 sh ./xxx.sh